Paraboly/react-icon-button/README.md

 # Usage

 Please check the storybook's example to get the usage of the library.
-You can simply clone the project and `npm i && npm start` to check the how to use the library with alive example.
+You can clone the project and `npm i && npm start` to check the how to use the library with alive example.

 ```js
 import IconButton from "@paraboly/react-icon-button";